BlueByteSystemsInc/SOLIDWORKS-PDM-API-SDK/docfx/docs/getting-started.md

 Your PDM user have the following permissions:

-- Be able to administer add-ins
+- Be able to edit add-ins
 - Workflow, file and folder permissions